Skip to main content

 What Clients Say About Us

-Renting a refrigerated trailer just makes good sense for many businesses in James Island and the metro area.
-That's why James Island Refrigerated Trailer proudly serves South Carolina and the Lowcountry with refrigerated and frozen transportation rentals.
-If you're looking for the reliability, convenience, flexibility, and cost-effectiveness of a refrigerated trailer for rent in James Island, look no further than CRT.
+Renting a refrigerated trailer just makes good sense for many businesses in James Island, SC and the metro area.
+That's why James Island, SC Refrigerated Trailer proudly serves in James Island, SC and the Lowcountry with refrigerated and frozen transportation rentals.
+If you're looking for the reliability, convenience, flexibility, and cost-effectiveness of a refrigerated trailer for rent in James Island, SC, look no further than CRT.

 phone (843) 296-6617